ycpcs/cs365-spring2015/lectures/lecture15.md

 Solution: convert a file descriptor into a FILE \* using the fdopen() function.
 Then, use standard I/O functions such as `fprintf`, `fgets`, and `fscanf` to do I/O

-Note that attempting to use a single FILE\* to read from and write from the pipe will not necessarily work.
+Note that attempting to use a single FILE\* to read from and write to a socket will not necessarily work.
 (TODO: figure out why!)
 A work-around is to use the `dup` system call to duplicate the socket file descriptor, and then make two calls to `fdopen` to create file handles for reading an writing:

 {% highlight c %}
 int fd = /* a socket file descriptor from accept or connect */